Global ESG Investing: Standards Across India, USA, UAE, Singapore, and NZ

 - Run the screen: Run the screen to identify ESG-rated stocks that meet your criteria.

 For example, suppose you're an investor looking to invest in companies with a high ESG rating.
-Using the MicroStocks.in screener, you set your criteria to include companies with an ESG rating of AA or higher.
+Using the MicroStocks.in search tool, you set your criteria to include companies with an ESG rating of AA or higher.
 You run the screen and identify 10 companies that meet your criteria, including Microsoft, Tata Motors, and Google.

 Common Mistakes World Investors Make with ESG Investing